20jasper/20jasper/README.md

 <br/>

-<p align="center">Creative, detail-oriented software engineer with a deep interest in data visualization</p>
+<p align="center">I'm a creative, detail-oriented software engineer with a deep interest in data visualization.
+I am currently looking for full time work and open to work on any interesting projects. </p>

 ### <div align="center">Go to <a href="https://jacobasper.com">my portfolio site</a> for more information!</div>